 Another time drain in the laundry room.
 Besides waiting longer for your load, you'll have to iron, press or steam out more wrinkles.
 Even if your dryer has a de-wrinkling feature, clothes that cannot "tumble" will unavoidably be more wrinkled.
 And the longer that dryer load sits the more wrinkles.
 So overloading the dryer is indeed, counterproductive.

 Dryer lint care is one thing we tend to get sloppy with, but it can have some dire consequences.
 When the lint (which should be cleaned out every load) continues to build up, air flow becomes blocked.
 The result is an inefficient dryer and more energy use.

-Something worse can happen, it can create a fire hazard.
+Plus something worse can happen: it can create a fire hazard.
 Both the dryer's filter and the outdoor dryer vent should be kept clear of lint.
-You're drying bigger loads, but have you thought to clear the lint more often?

 The Bottom Line

 - With the exception of light comforters, keep dryer loads at no more than two-thirds of the drum's capacity.
 Half is even better.

 - Use only the time you need to dry the load.
 Avoid longer-than-necessary dryer cycles.

 - Clean the dryer's filter after every load.

 - Check and clean the outdoor (dryer) vent of lint often.